ShrijanaCodes/SampleWebhookApp/README.md

 VerificationToken='Provide Your Zoom App Verification Token Generated in Step 2 Here' SENDGRID_API_KEY='Provide Your SendGrid API Key Generated in Step 4 Here'
 ```
-9. Add the .env file to the .gitignore file either by using your editor or by running `echo ".env" >> .gitignore` command in your terminal.
+9. Add the ".env" file to the ".gitignore" file either by using your editor or by running `echo ".env" >> .gitignore` command in your terminal.
 This way, you will minimize the risk of exposing your credentials as Git will ignore the .env file.

 10. In the "app.js" file, provide your email address in the "from" variable located inside the "msg" object.
 You can also edit the values of the "subject" and "text" fields.